miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

 which you could use the Yocto Project on a system that was not native to Linux.

-#. *Hob:* Hob, which is now deprecated and is no longer available since
-   the 2.1 release of the Yocto Project provided a rudimentary, GUI-based interface to the Yocto Project.
+1. *Hob:* Hob, which is now deprecated and is no longer available since the 2.1 release of the Yocto Project provided a rudimentary, GUI-based interface to the Yocto Project.
 Toaster has fully replaced Hob.

-#. *Build Appliance:* Post Hob, the Build Appliance became available.
-It
-   was never recommended that you use the Build Appliance as a day-to-day production development environment with the Yocto Project.
+2. *Build Appliance:* Post Hob, the Build Appliance became available.
+It was never recommended that you use the Build Appliance as a day-to-day production development environment with the Yocto Project.
    Build Appliance was useful as a way to try out development in the Yocto Project environment.

-#. *CROPS:* The final and best solution available now for developing
-   using the Yocto Project on a system not native to Linux is with :ref:`CROPS <overview-manual/yp-intro:development tools>`.
+3. *CROPS:* The final and best solution available now for developing using the Yocto Project on a system not native to Linux is with `CROPS <#gs-crops-overview>`__.

 Development Methods
 ===================

 The Yocto Project development environment usually involves a :term:`Build Host` and target hardware.
-You use the Build Host to build images and develop applications, while you use the target hardware to execute deployed software.
+You use the Build Host to build images and develop applications, while you use the target hardware to test deployed software.

 This section provides an introduction to the choices or development methods you have when setting up your Build Host.
-Depending on your particular workflow preference and the type of operating system your Build Host runs, you have several choices.
+Depending on the your particular workflow preference and the type of operating system your Build Host runs, several choices exist that allow you to use the Yocto Project.

 .. note::